Simple Honey Cookies

 Next, roll out the chilled dough to about 1/4″ thick.

-Tip: Flour the work surface well before rolling or roll between two pieces of parchment or two silicone mats to keep the dough from sticking.
+Tip: Flour the work surface well before rolling or roll between two pieces of parchment or two silicone mats to keep the cold dough from sticking.

 Bake for thirteen minutes or until done.
 You’ll know they are done when the edges of the cookies just begin to brown.